-New Jersey's continuous $PM{2.5}$ monitoring network consists of 5 sites: Camden Lab, Elizabeth Lab, Fort Lee, New Brunswick, and Newark Lab.
+New Jersey's continuous PM{2.5} monitoring network consists of 6 sites: Camden Lab, Elizabeth Lab, Fort Lee, Jersey City, New Brunswick, and South Camden.
 The data is transmitted once a minute to a central computer in Trenton, where it is averaged and automatically updated on the bureau's website every hour.
 Table 3 provides a summary of the data from these sites, and Figure 5 depicts the health level associated with the maximum daily fine particulate concentration recorded in the state each day for the entire year.

+Figure 5

+2004 Maximum Daily Fine Particulate Concentration

+(Highest site)

-Figure 5 Maximum Daily Fine Particulate Air Quality Index (AQI)
+Air Quality Index (AQI)